A probabilistic approach to continuous differentiability of optimal stopping boundaries: Setting and main result

 \subsection{An outline of the proof of Theorem \ref{thm:main}}

 The proof of Theorem \ref{thm:main} requires numerous fine estimates which will take up much of the space in the following sections.
 However, the general idea is rather simple and we would like to illustrate it here before going into the technical details.
-Since $u(t,b(t))=0$ for all $t\in[0,T]$, a formal application of the implicit function theorem suggests that we should seek an equation for $\dot b(t)$ of the form
+Since $u(t,b(t))=0$ for all $t\in[0,T]$, a formal differentiation with respect to $t$ suggests that we should seek an equation for $\dot b(t)$ of the form